elastic/perf8/README.rst

 Running the `asyncstats` plugin requires to provide your application event loop.

-In order to do this, you need to instrumente your application to give `perf8` the loop to watch.
+In order to do this, you need to instrument your application to give `perf8` the loop to watch.
 You can use the `enable` and `disable` coroutines:

 .. code-block:: python